zacharykowal/BuyMe-Auctions/README.md

 This project was created using Java, JSP, and MySQL to simulate the operations of an auction website similar to eBay.
 There are three different types of users: admins, customer reps, and regular end users.
 Each type of user can interact with the website in a number of ways.

-## Admin
+## Admins
-- Creates new customer rep accounts
+- Create new customer rep accounts
-- Generates sales reports using various criteria
+- Generate sales reports using various criteria

 ## Customer Reps
-- Edits user account information
+- Edit user account information
-- Deletes bids and auctions
+- Delete bids and auctions
-- Replies to questions on the site Q&A board
+- Reply to questions on the site Q&A board

 ## End Users
-- Creates & bids on auctions
+- Create & bid on auctions
-- Searches for items and auctions
+- Search for items and auctions
-- Asks questions on the site Q&A board
+- Ask questions on the site Q&A board

 # Running the Project